 Step 1.
 Determine whether you have a mortgage

-If you have a mortgage you probably will not be able to offer owner financing.
+If you have a mortgage it can be a little tougher to do owner financing.
 There are some ways to do owner financing with an existing mortgage in place but the process is a little advanced for most people to do without the help of a good lawyer and contracts so we don’t recommend it.
 Luckily, if you do have a mortgage and still want to sell without an agent or fees you can check out some of the benefits of working with Liberty.

 Step 2.
 Talk to a professional for help in crafting an agreement